rebazomar121/gitScript-shell/README.md

-# pushScript-shell
+# gitScript-shell

-this is github push Script made With shell it help to push tour change
+this is repo made With shell it help to push your change to your current github repo

 # About